Transformers One

 Transformers One is a 2024 American animated science fiction action film based on Hasbro's Transformers toy line.
-It was directed by Josh Cooley from a screenplay by Eric Pearson, Andrew Barrer and Gabriel Ferrari, the latter two of whom also conceived the film's story.
-The film features the voices of Chris Hemsworth, Brian Tyree Henry, Scarlett Johansson, Keegan-Michael Key, Steve Buscemi, Laurence Fishburne, and Jon Hamm.
-It is set on Cybertron, the home planet of the Transformers, and depicts the origins and early relationship of Optimus Prime and Megatron.
+Directed by Josh Cooley and written by Eric Pearson, Andrew Barrer and Gabriel Ferrari, the film stars Chris Hemsworth, Brian Tyree Henry, Scarlett Johansson, Keegan-Michael Key, Steve Buscemi, Laurence Fishburne, and Jon Hamm.
+It depicts the origins of Optimus Prime and Megatron.

 In March 2015, following the release of Transformers: Age of Extinction (2014), Paramount Pictures tasked Akiva Goldsman to set up a writers' room to create ideas for potential future Transformers films.
 By May 2015, Barrer and Ferrari had signed on as writers, and they came up with the idea of an animated prequel set on Cybertron.
 The film was announced in August 2017, and by April 2020, Cooley had been hired to direct.
 Animation services were provided by Industrial Light & Magic, and the design was primarily influenced by the Generation 1 era and Art Deco.
 The score was composed by Brian Tyler.

 Transformers One premiered in Sydney, Australia, on September 11, 2024, and was released by Paramount Pictures in the United States on September 20.
-The film received positive reviews from critics, who praised the story, animation, screenplay, voice performances, action sequences, score, and humor.
-However, it underperformed at the box office, grossing only $129.4 million worldwide on a budget of $75–147 million.
-It has since garnered a cult following within the Transformers community.
+The film received positive reviews from critics but underperformed at the box office, grossing $129 million worldwide on a budget of $75–147 million.